 Big issues in the history of U.S. foreign relations have figured prominently in my work over the last two decades.
 Ideology and U.S. Foreign Policy (Yale University Press, 1987; Chinese translation 1999; Korean translation 2008) inaugurated this line of investigation.
 This widely read study has recently gone into a new edition (Yale University Press, 2009).
 Other broadly cast items have included “The Long Crisis in U.S. Diplomatic History,” Diplomatic History 16 (Winter 1992); Crises in U.S. Foreign Policy: An International History Reader (Yale University Press, 1996); and “In the Wake of September 11: The Clash of What?”
 Journal of American History 89 (September 2002): 416-25.

 I turned to contemporary global history in the late 1990s for its intrinsic value and for its implications for the United States.
-This new interest led to The World Transformed: 1945 to the Present and its companion documentary reader (both Bedford/St. Martin’s, 2004), and The American Ascendancy: How the United States Gained and Wielded Global Dominance (UNC Press, 2007), which received the Choice Outstanding Academic Title award.
+This new interest led to The World Transformed: 1945 to the Present and its companion documentary reader (both 2004), and The American Ascendancy: How the United States Gained and Wielded Global Dominance (UNC Press, 2007), which received the Choice Outstanding Academic Title award.
 The World Transformed is now published by Oxford University Press with the main text reprinted in 2013, the accompanying documentary reader due out in a second edition in spring 2014, and the main text scheduled to go into a second edition in spring 2015.